loyalhealth/user-guides/README.md

 # Loyal Hub Developer Guides
+NOTE: This repository is public to power the Hub guidelines, do not change visibility status.

 The files in this repository will be used to power the Developer Guides at https://hub.loyalhealth.com.
 API documentation is created automatically from the product APIs.
 This is a public repo and anyone can submit changes that will be reviewed by the Loyal team.

 ## Builder
 To preview files, you can use the builder at https://hub.loyalhealth.com/builder.
 All eligible files from this repo will be listed in the dropdowns at the top of the page.
 Use the dropdowns to select a file to start editing or to use as a base.
 Clicking the `Preview` tab will show you how the file will be rendered inside Hub.
 Clicking the `Copy` button will copy the contents of the `Code` tab to your clipboard so that you can paste directly into GitHub or a local text editor. **Please note that the Builder does not save anything.
 If you refresh the page or navigate away, your changes will be lost.
 It only serves as a clipboard.**